 There are several methods for end users to obtain goods and service.
 The general order of preference is as follows:

 - 1. Internal Purchase Order (IPO)

 - 2. Punchout Order (PO)

 - 3. Contracted Supplier

 - a.
-Quick Order
+Check Request

 - b.
-Goods Request Form
+Quick Order

 - c.
-Service Request Form
+Goods Request Form

 - d.
-Check Request
+Service Request Form

 5.2 Required Forms to Be Submitted with Each Order Request